sglibova/chart-difficulty-with-machine-learning/.ipynb_checkpoints/README-checkpoint.md

 ## Next Steps
 To continue this project, I aim to collect more song data and potentially re-train the model with more information, although the key features are unlikely to change.
-I also intend to tune a classifier model beyond the initial EDA stage.
 The immediate next step will be to deploy this model using Flask, which this README will be updated to include.

 ### Repo Structure